sjmatkovich/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Blog demo following skills-github-pages tutorial
 ---

+One day this blog will be filled with interesting content.